coverclock/com-diag-hazer/LOCATIONS.md

 ## Prime Meridian

 At the Royal Observatory in Greenwich (near London) England.
+Because GPS is not based on the same datum as the Greenwich Prime Meridian, the GPS latitude coordinates of the Prime Meridian is not precisely 0º00'00".
+The GPS Meridian lies a few yards east of the Prime Meridian.

 51°28’40″N, 0°00’06″W (WGS84)